thengl/GeoMLA/README.md

     ## Variable importance mode:         none
     ## OOB prediction error:             0.05860483

 which shows that the Out of Bag prediction error (classification error) is only 6%, or in other words classification accuracy is 94%.
 Note that, it is not easy to compare the results of the regression and classification OOB errors as these are conceptually different.
-Also note that we turn on `keep.inbag = TRUE` so that ranger can estimate the classification errors using the Jackknife-after-Bootstrap method (Wager, Hastie, & Efron, 2014). `quantreg=TRUE` obviously would not work here since it is a classification problem.
+Also note that we turn on `keep.inbag = TRUE` so that ranger can estimate the classification errors using the Jackknife-after-Bootstrap method (Wager, Hastie, & Efron, 2014). `quantreg=TRUE` obviously would not work here since it is a classification and not a regression problem.

 To produce predictions using the two options we use: